 Are the support program or adapted programs being offered?

 The City’s inclusive support program and adapted programs are offered with limited options and enhanced health and safety measures in place.
-These programs will be cancelled while the municipality is in the “Control” - Red category.
+These programs will be cancelled while the municipality is in the Orange or Red category.